vadmbertr/pastax/README.md

 - you use Julia: go with `Drifters.jl`,
 - you want I/O inter operability with `xarray` Datasets: go with `pastax`, `Parcels` or `Drifters.jl`,
 - you need support for Arakawa C-grid: go with `Parcels` or `Drifters.jl` (but keep an eye on `pastax` as it might come in the future),
-- you want some post-precessing routines: go with `Drifters.jl` (but keep an eye on `pastax` as some might come in the future),
+- you want some post-processing routines: go with `Drifters.jl` (but keep an eye on `pastax` as some might come in the future),
 - you want a better control of the right-hand-side term of your Differential Equation: go with `pastax` (probably the most flexible) or `Parcels`,
 - you solve Stochastic Differential Equations: go with `pastax` (probably the most flexible) or `Parcels`,
 - you need a **wide** range of solvers: go with `pastax` or `Drifters.jl` (if you solve ODE),